hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/merge-meta.md

 # examples

 - <%= config.bin %> <%= command.id %> -t CustomLabels
+- <%= config.bin %> <%= command.id %> -t CustomLabels -p force-app
-- <%= config.bin %> <%= command.id %> -t Profile -o ORG-ALIAS -m path/to/manifest/package.xml -r force-app/main/default
+- <%= config.bin %> <%= command.id %> -t Profile -o ORG-ALIAS -x absolute/path/to/force/project/manifest/package.xml -p absolute/path/to/force/project/force-app

 # flags.manifest.summary

 Absolute or relative path to the package.xml file containing the profiles to retrieve from the org.

-# flags.metadata-root-folder.summary
+# flags.source-dir.summary

-Absolute or relative path to the root folder of the Salesforce DX project where the profiles are stored.
+Absolute or relative path to the root folder of the metadata within the Salesforce DX project (for example, 'force-app').
 Defaults to the path specified in the sfdx-project.json manifest file when run inside an SFDX project.

 # flags.dedup.summary